-\paragraph{End-to-End 3D-Aware Methods.} Recent progress in end-to-end 3D reconstruction shows modern models can directly infer geometric structure from 2D inputs, enhancing downstream 3D perception tasks~\cite{cabon2025must3r, wang2024dust3r, wang2025continuous, wang2025vggt, yang2025fast3r, chen2025long3r, leroy2024grounding, wu2025point3r, charatan2024pixelsplat, ye2024no, wang20243d, lin2025longsplat, shih2025prior, fan2025spectromotion, liu2023robust, su2024boostmvsnerfs}.
-This has fueled end-to-end 3D-aware segmentation frameworks that unify geometric reasoning and object parsing~\cite{jain2024odin, segmast3r2025, li2025ovseg3r}.
-PanSt3R~\cite{zust2025panst3r} integrates 3D-aware features from MUSt3R~\cite{cabon2025must3r} with a transformer decoder to jointly predict geometry and panoptic segmentation, achieving multi-view consistent segmentation through learnable quadratic fusion.
-However, it is incompatible with promptable segmentation backbones (e.g., SAM2), limiting interactive inputs and open-vocabulary segmentation.
-Moreover, it requires offline access to entire image sequences, preventing online or streaming use.
-Our method introduces 3D-aware features into the SAM2 framework, pairing geometric consistency with promptability and broad generalization to enable object-consistent segmentation and tracking without additional 3D supervision.
+This progress has fueled end-to-end 3D-aware segmentation frameworks~\cite{jain2024odin, Jayanti2025SegMASt3R, li2025ovseg3r}.
+PanSt3R~\cite{zust2025panst3r} integrates 3D-aware features from MUSt3R~\cite{cabon2025must3r} with a transformer decoder for joint geometry and panoptic segmentation via learnable quadratic fusion.
+However, it is incompatible with promptable backbones (\eg, SAM2), limiting interactivity, and requires offline access to entire sequences, preventing streaming.